DKendle/sinatra_pod/README.md

-Go through app and how how it meets requirements => 10-15 minutes
+Go through app and show how it meets requirements => 10-15 minutes

     (things we know how to do so far)

     # MVC program / file structure (easiest to just use Corneal app)
     # Must use Active Record with Sinatra
     # Must use multiple models, including a user model